 The common lounge furniture is for the use of all residents, and is to remain in the common lounge.
 The same applies to the boys lounge and girls lounge.
 Moving furniture to dorm rooms is prohibited.
 Moving dorm room furniture into a lounge is also not permitted.
 Residents will be charged for any missing or damaged furniture.

 Personal belongings are not permitted to be left in any of these rooms.
 Personal items left lying around will either be taken to the Lost & Found (located underneath the mailboxes), become possession of the College, or thrown out.
 Those who violate this rule may be charged a cleaning fee and face disciplinary action.
-Check with the Building Supervisor before storing items in the boys lounge cupboards or in the girls lounge cupboards.

 Noise & Quiet Hours